Kendo UI Docs

-The message and the file even might be processed on different servers in a load balancing or cloud computing scenario.
+For example, in an application, the save handler has to associate the uploaded files with a specific message.
+The message and the file might be processed on different servers in a load-balancing or cloud-computing scenario.

-1. Add an input field for description.
-We will send its value to the save handler.
+1. Add an input field for the file description whose value will be sent to the save handler.

 <input type="text" id="fileDescription" />